Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 Criminal Background Checks & Drug Screens

-• For more information on the background check and drug screen process, see the policy located in the KHSC-KansasCOM Student Handbook.
+• For more information on the background check and drug screen process, see the policy located in the KHSU-KansasCOM Student Handbook.

 Emergency Plan Procedures